OData/v3ProtocolDocument/OData.markdown

 ------

 For all operations, the format of request and response bodies is format specific.
-See the format-specific specifications ([[Json](Json)], [[Json with metadata](Json_With_Metadata_Format)], [[Atom](Atom_Format)]) for details.
+See the format-specific specifications ([[JSON](JSON)], [[JSON Verbose](JSON_Verbose_format)], [[Atom](Atom_Format)]) for details.

 Any response may use any valid HTTP status code, as appropriate for the action taken.
 A server SHOULD be as specific as possible in its choice of HTTP status codes.
 Each request specification, below, indicates the most common success response code.
 In some cases, a server might respond with a more specific success code.
 For example, a server might decide to perform an action asynchronously, in which case it SHOULD use the HTTP status codes designed for that purpose.

 In all failure responses, the server MUST provide an accurate failure HTTP status code.
 The response body MUST contain a human-readable description of the problem, and SHOULD contain suggested resolution steps, if the server knows what those are.
+This information MUST be supplied in the <ref>Error format</ref>.

 ### Modifying Entities ###